maeotsup/users-view-with-search/README.md

 This project displays users table with data populated from [jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users).
 End-user can search for users by name and the table data is updated with matching search results.

 This project was bootstrapped with [Express Js](https://expressjs.com/) and [Create React App](https://github.com/facebook/create-react-app) using [TypeScript](https://www.typescriptlang.org/).\
-Server and api layer is located in `/server` folder and client-side code is in `client` folder.
+Server and api layer is located in `/server` folder and client-side code is in `/client` folder.

 ## Getting started
 Enter the `/client` folder and run `yarn` to bootstrap client-side code.
 Then do the same inside `/server` folder.\